-- Penn Foster Career School.
-For an online option, students can complete the Penn Foster optician diploma program.
+- Penn Foster College.
+For an online option, students can complete the Penn Foster optician exam prep diploma program.
 It can be completed at any pace, and the course prepares graduates to begin a hands-on training job as an optician to work toward licensing.

 - University of Arizona, Tucson.
 For students who want to earn a four-year degree and have the option to work as an optometrist or an optician, the University of Arizona offers a bachelor’s degree in optical sciences.
 This will be a more expensive and time-consuming option, but it does offer more career opportunities upon completion.

 The overall outlook for careers for opticians is positive.
 Nationwide, growth is 4 percent according to the U.S. Bureau of Labor Statistics.
 In Arizona that growth is nearly 14 percent.
 There were 490 opticians employed in the state in 2018, and there are expected to be 560 employed by 2028, with additional positions to be filled by those who are training right now.
 Growth for optometrists in the state is 22 percent, and for ophthalmic medical technicians, it is 30 percent.